Your Transfer Coursework

 Completion of an Associate of Arts or an Associate of Science from a Colorado Community College, and/or completion of the gtPathways curriculum, waives any unfulfilled requirements of the CSU All-University Core Curriculum (AUCC), with the exception of the AUCC Category 4 requirements.

-The Degree and Transfer Evaluation unit in the Office of the Registrar is responsible for determining transfer course equivalencies.
-Students should be aware credits may transfer to the University but not count toward department graduation requirements.
-Evaluation of credits is made only from official transcripts after a student has been granted admission.
-Transfer grades and credits are not calculated/included within the cumulative GPA earned at CSU.
+The Office of the Registrar, under direction from academic teaching departments, is responsible for determining course equivalencies for all courses presented for transfer to CSU.
+Students should be aware that credits may transfer to CSU, but not count toward department graduation requirements.
+Evaluation of credits is made only from official transcripts or test scores (AP, IB, CLEP) after a student has been granted admission.
+All transferrable coursework is posted to the student’s record and, once posted, cannot be removed.

 Not all courses accepted in transfer to CSU are accepted with the assurance they will count toward a specific degree.
 The departmental requirements for different Bachelor’s degrees vary considerably, and therefore, the department head for a particular degree program determines which courses must be completed to satisfy departmental curriculum requirements.